What does the request to remove search results mean?

 Handling data outside the search results

-Dealing with data that exists outside of search results remains a challenge for data protection and digital identity.
+The handling of data outside the Search results remains a challenge for data protection and digital identity.
 Even if content is removed from Google's search results, there is a possibility that this information will still be accessible on the original website or elsewhere on the internet.
 This underscores the importance of a comprehensive data protection strategy that goes beyond the Search engine optimization goes beyond that.

 Removal initiatives at the source

-An effective method of dealing with personal data that is outside of Google's search results is to contact the operators of the websites on which the content is published directly.
+An effective method of dealing with personal data that is stored outside the Search results of Google is to contact the operators of the websites on which the content is published directly.
 Many website operators have established procedures for requesting the removal of personal content.
 This can be particularly helpful when it comes to content that violates personal rights or is otherwise questionable.
 It is advisable to submit written requests and, if available, to refer to the relevant legal framework.

 Other directories and platforms